 BMI is at 34.
-I don’t really won’t say too much about this as it’s dependant on a lot of stuff that can skew it.
+I won’t really say too much about this as it’s dependant on a lot of stuff that can skew it.
 I have a goal of getting it below 30 though, so unless I start to gain a lot of muscles that is still a goal.

 I don’t really know if I can trust the fat percentage my weight is giving me.
-Yesterday it was 31.7% at the same weight, so… But as a man I should be under 25% so my goal is first stabilise it at under 30% and then move closer to 25% after that.
-Gaining more muscle should help on this.
+Yesterday it was 31.7% at the same weight, so… But as a man, I should be under 25% so my goal is first to stabilize it at under 30% and then move closer to 25% after that.
+Gaining more muscle should help with this.